snubwoody/wakunguma.com/src/pages/blog/macros.md

 ## Declarative macros scope
-By default declarative macros are only usable in the module in which they are defined (check) and any sub modules.
-They can be exported using a `#[macro_export]` attribute.
+By default declarative macros are only usable in the module in which they are defined (check) and any sub modules, but can be exported using the
-This hoists the macro to the top of the crate, before anything else.
-There is no `pub`, `pub(crate)` or any kind of visibility.
+`#[macro_export]` attribute.
+This exports the macro from the global namespace, there is no `pub`, `pub(crate)` or any kind of visibility.

 ```rust
 // Crate A